 When my friend and neighbor gave me a huge zucchini from her garden I knew I would be baking something.
-I love a good zucchini bread but I wanted to try something a little different.
+I love a good zucchini bread, but I wanted to try something a little different.
 A lemon zucchini bread with some blueberries tossed in sounded amazing.

 I definitely have my favorite zucchini bread recipes, including this chocolate zucchini bread which is a LOT more like eating chocolate cake than a quick bread!
 I love these vanilla zucchini muffins too, but if I’m in a hurry I’ll doctor a cake mix to make these shortcut zucchini muffins.

 Lemon Zucchini Bread with Blueberries

 The recipe I had saved for this lemon zucchini bread didn’t have a glaze.
-Instead they simply dusted the top with powdered sugar.
+Instead, they simply dusted the top with powdered sugar.
 I love how that looks, but I have a bad habit of breathing in that loose powdered sugar on top as I’m taking a bite, thus choking and coughing for several minutes afterward.

 The recipe I followed called for fresh blueberries, but I used frozen blueberries with absolutely no problems.
 Either one will bake up just fine.
-No need to thaw the frozen fruit, in fact it’s better that you don’t.
+No need to thaw the frozen fruit, in fact, it’s better that you don’t.
 Thawed fruit is wet and it can “stain” your bread batter when stirred in.

 This lemon zucchini bread calls for 1/2 – 1 cup of blueberries.
 I used about 3/4 of a cup as that’s what I had on hand.
 I would definitely use the full cup when making this again.
 This would be amazing with other berries too, blackberries and raspberries would be fabulous with the lemon flavor in this bread!

-Preparation and Baking Tips
+Preparation and Baking Tips for Lemon Zucchini Bread

-- After greasing and flouring the loaf pan, wrap paper towel around your finger and wipe clean the top one-inch of the inside of the pan.
+- After greasing and flouring the loaf pan, wrap a paper towel around your finger and wipe clean the top one-inch of the inside of the pan.
 This keeps the top of the bread from curling up around the edges, allowing it to crown better.